 Mindful of the demands that the PRINCE2 Practitioner exam can make upon candidates’ language skills, the trainers at Knowledge Train make every effort to ensure that everyone feels well prepared to sit the paper, and we are proud of our students’ achievements.

-If you’re hoping to become a Registered PRINCE2 Practitioners you can be reassured that, since essay-based questions were replaced by various multiple-choice formats in 2007, the Practitioner exam no longer requires candidates to write at length.
+If you’re hoping to become a Registered PRINCE2 Practitioner you can be reassured that, since essay-based questions were replaced by various multiple-choice formats in 2007, the Practitioner exam no longer requires candidates to write at length.

 Good preparation is key when preparing for the PRINCE2 Practitioner exam

 Preparation is the key to doing well in your PRINCE2 Practitioner exam.
-At Knowledge Train our exclusive pre-course reading material has been carefully written to introduce you to the key concepts of PRINCE2 before you even set foot in our classroom.
+At Knowledge Train, our exclusive pre-course reading material has been carefully written to introduce you to the key concepts of PRINCE2 before you even set foot in our classroom.
 This is available online, via our pre-course study platform and you are given access to this as soon as you have registered for a course.
 It only takes 3-4 hours to complete and the materials can be downloaded as PDF’s.

-Written in easy-to-understand language, and divided into short sections, our PRINCE2 preparation introduces the method’s essential ideas and terminology.
+Written in easy-to-understand language and divided into short sections, our PRINCE2 preparation introduces the method’s essential ideas and terminology.
 By completing the pre-course reading, students can grasp some of the fundamental aspects of PRINCE2 before their classroom-based training begins; this approach should be particularly helpful for anyone who has not been exposed to PRINCE2 (or project management in general) before.

 Given that Knowledge Train delivers PRINCE2 training in the heart of London – a wonderfully diverse city – our students, like our employees, are drawn from a wide range of cultural backgrounds.
 Furthermore, a significant proportion of the individuals attending our PRINCE2 training courses are non-native English speakers.
 With these factors in mind, the trainers at Knowledge Train ensure that the interpretation of sample Practitioner questions from the mock exam papers forms an important part of our training programme.